-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify:
+Responsible Party for data aggregation and analysis (check each that applies): f data aggregation and when the seach that applies): Continu ously and Ongoing Other Specify: described in the approved with that were applied appropri Number of LOC instrument Data Source (Select one): Record reviews, off-site waiver.
+Nume ately as descr its reviewed. rator = Numb vere applied appropriately as per of initial LOC instruments proved waiver.
+Denominator Responsible Party for data Frequency o collection/generation (check each that applies): neration Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency ☐ Monthl y Less than 100% Review ☐ Sub-State Entity □ Quartei rly Representative Sample Confidence Interval = Other Specify: ⊠ Annual ly Stratified Describe Group: Continu Ongoin ously and Other Specify:

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Data Aggregation and Anal Responsible Party for data aggregation and analysis (a Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+that applies): State Medicaid Agency Operating Agency y ☐ Weekly ☐ Monthly

-Operating Agency Monthly

-Sub-State Entity Quarterly
+Sub-State Entity ☐ Quarterly

-Other Specify: Annually
+Other Specify: ⊠ Annually

-Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify:

-ii If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible i.
+essary additional information on the strate

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-The Brain Injury Manager reviews all LOCs to assure that eligibility criteria is met for initial enrollment and subsequent re-evaluations.
+The Brain Injury Manager and/or designee reviews all LOC's to assure that eligibility criteria is met for initial enrollment and subsequent re-evaluations.
 The Brain Injury Manager and/or designee contacts BIW staff with findings via email notification.
-The email notification identifies the deficiency and states the corrective action needed as well as the date the deficiency was identified, the date staff was notified, and the date the corrective action was received by the Brain Injury Manager.
+The email notification identifies the deficiency and states the corrective action needed as well as the date the deficiency was identified, the date staff was notified, and the date the corrective action was received by the Brain Injury Manager and/or designee.
 A copy of the correction is required for the participant record.
-The Brain Injury Manager tracks and trends this data and identifies if system changes are needed to maintain compliance with the waiver.
-The Brain Injury Manager communicates system changes to SHCN staff as needed, and individual consults by telephone.
+The Brain Injury Manager and/or designee tracks and trends this data and identifies if system changes are needed to maintain compliance with the waiver.
+The Brain Injury Manager and/or designee communicates system changes to DSDS staff as needed, and individual consults by telephone.
 System changes are reported to MHD during quarterly meetings and as needed.